avigewirtz/avigewirtz.github.io-/make/writing-a-simple-makefile.md

 <tab> command
 ```

 Our dependency graph has three targets: the executable `testintmath`, and the object files `testintmath.o` and `intmath.o`.
-This results in a makefile with three rules.
+This results in a Makefile with three rules.
 Here is the complete Makefile:

 ```makefile
 testintmath: testintmath.o intmath.o